iconindicators/appindicators/README.md

             Interpreter
                 Interpreter: python3 venv_run
 ```

+Repeat for each indicator, or as each indicator is run.

 Unfortunately running any `tools` such as `build_wheel` within `Eclipse` fails.
 Despite `build_wheel` creating and using `venv_build`, dependencies are installed to the default `Python` resulting in failure.